Self Motivation techniques can mean the difference between a kickass day and a day wasted in front of the TV.

-It’s natural to suffer the occasional slump in life where you find it very difficult to find motivation.
-Thankfully, at those times you can use self motivation techniques like meditation for motivation.
+It’s natural to suffer the occasional drop in energy where you find it very difficult to find motivation.

 If you find that you are lacking energy or lacking purpose, self motivation techniques can help you to get out of the doldrums and back on track.